 Peter Lauener was appointed Chief Executive and Accounting Officer when the Education Funding Agency (EFA) was formed in April 2012 and to the role of Chief Executive of the Skills Funding Agency (SFA) in November 2014.
 Peter holds both roles concurrently and has separate accountability for each agency’s budget.
+He is also Chief Executive of the Institute for Apprenticeships.

 His previous roles include: